fr6ad/test1/README.md

-# test1
+# Test1
-this is for testing github.
+This is for testing github.